GenerallyHelpfulSoftware/SVGgh/README.md

 | -------- | ---- | ----- |
 | Title | Localized String | My Label |
 | Scheme Number | Number | 3 |

+* There is an attribute of an SVG document called ````currentColor````.
+You can access it to change the appearance of a button while being pressed via the **textColor**, **textColorPressed** and **textColorSelected** properties of **UIControl**.
+These are accessible from storyboard or you can set it up globally in your initialize method.
+Your SVGs will have to be set to use currentColor instead of some explicit color.

 To add a static view to a .xib file or storyboard:
 * Drag a UIView into your view